This post may contain affiliate links. Please see our privacy policy for details.

 This recipe is an absolute STAPLE in my house!!
 It’s SO delicious and such a simple meal, yet so filling!
 I make it exactly as it’s recommended and we eat it at least twice a week in my home!
 Has a GREAT flavor, but not too spicy at all!
 I’m a wimp when it comes to spice and this is totally fine.
 Has the tiniest kick to it, but more flavorful than anything!
 MAKE IT!
 You won’t regret it!

-why i love this recipe
+why you’ll love this chicken tikka masala recipe

 Weeknight superhero.
-Dinner is handled with this easy, lightning fast dish made in 30 min start to finish.
+Dinner is handled with this easy, lightning fast dish made in 30 minutes start to finish.

 No more boring chicken.
 Winner winner, chicken dinner!
-The chicken is tender, juicy, saucy and so flavorful (thanks to a lovely blend of a few pantry staples – we’re talking tomato paste, garlic, ginger, garam masala, chili powder and turmeric).
+The chicken is tender, juicy, saucy, and so flavorful (thanks to a lovely blend of a few pantry staples – we’re talking tomato paste, garlic, ginger, garam masala, chili powder and turmeric).

 Flexible recipe.
 Use chicken thighs or breasts, serve over naan or basmati rice (or a grain of your choosing).